-1. Buy ready-made packaged for long term food storage.
+1. Buy ready-made, already packaged for long term food storage.

 2. DIY long term food storage.

 DIY or do it yourself, is probably the most popular method for most preparedness-minded people.
 Why?
 Because it gives you control over what your long term food storage looks like.
 I’ve done a combination of both DIY, and, purchasing some ready-made buckets of various dry goods.

 I’ve updated this original content for any newbies to preparedness out there.
 Or for those who land here via a search.
 I also advise that you browse the “Survival Kitchen” category for more advice…

 – You choose the specific foods